AndreyeuIvan/url_linler/README.rst

-Тестовое задание на позицию Python Developer
+Task

 Python:
-1. Создать страницу с регистрации
+1. Create a registration page
-2. Создать страницу авторизации
+2. Create a login page
-3. Создать старницу сокращения ссылок
+3. Create a link shortening page
-4. Создать отдельную страницу с историей сохраненных ссылок
+4. Create a separate page with the history of saved links

-Test Sql
+Sql

 1 Task:
 SELECT * client_number, COUNT(CASE WHEN outcome='win' THEN 'win' END) AS WIN, COUNT(CASE WHEN outcome='lose' THEN 'lose' END) AS LOSE